physimals/physimals/_pages/research.md

 ### Vision

-Rather than seeing medical imaging as just a way to generate ‘pictures’ for inspection, we are seeking to establish imaging as a means to observe physiological processes when and when they happen, as they happen, in the human body entirely non-invasively and in a manner that can be used to study health and disease in people and ultimately
+Rather than seeing medical imaging as just a way to generate ‘pictures’ for inspection, we use medical imaging technology as a means to observe physiological processes when and when they happen, as they happen, in the human body entirely non-invasively and in a manner that can be used to study health and disease in people and ultimately